-COU 891 \.
+COU 891 .
 (3) A. Critical examination of current issues and development trends in counseling research.
-May be retaken for a maximum of 9 hours provided topic is different each time
+May be retaken for a maximum of 9 hours provided topic is different each time.

-COU 901 Advanced Counseling Theories (3) A. Prerequisite: Admission to the doctoral program.
+COU 901 Advanced Counseling Theories (3)

+A. Prerequisite: Admission to the doctoral program.

 An examination of the philosophical foundations of counseling theory construction.

-COU 902 Advanced Group Counseling (3) A. Prerequisite: Admission to the doctoral program.
+COU 902 Advanced Group Counseling (3)

+A. Prerequisite: Admission to the doctoral program.
 (3 hours) Theoretical foundations of advanced group counseling (includes supervised experiential component via facilitation of master's level groups for in COU 820 course).

-- COU 903 Advanced Issues in Clinical Mental Health Counseling and Counselor Education (3) A. Prerequisite: Admission to the doctoral Program.
-Current topical issues related to advanced counseling practice and counselor education. - COU 904 Advanced Issues in School Counseling.
-(3) A. Prerequisites: Admission to the doctoral program.
-Current topical issues related to advanced school counseling, school leadership, and counselor education. - COU 905 Seminar in Rural /Appalachian Issues (3) A. Prerequisite: Admission to the doctoral program.
-This seminar examines historical and contemporary issues related to counseling in rural areas, especially Appalachia. - COU 910 Teaching, Research, and Scholarship in Counselor Education (3) A. Prerequisite: Admission to the doctoral program.
-Pedagogical foundations of teaching and conducting scholarly activity as counselor education faculty. - COU 980 Doctoral Practicum (3) A. Prerequisite: Admission to the doctoral program.
-A supervised doctoral-level practicum experience in individual, group, and/or career counseling. (variable credit 1 3 hours) - COU 981 Doctoral Internship (3) A. Prerequisite: Admission to the doctoral program.
+COU 909 Leadership and Social Justice Advocacy (3) A. Orientation to leadership styles and issues relevant to counselor education and advanced application of social justice advocacy in counselor education

+COU 910 Teaching, Research, and Scholarship in Counselor Education (3) A. Prerequisite: Admission to the doctoral program.
+Pedagogical foundations of teaching and conducting scholarly activity as counselor education faculty.

+COU 912 Research Issues in Counselor Education (3) A. This course deals with advanced quantitative and qualitative research methodology in the social sciences, specifically methodology to be used in advanced research in counselor education.

+COU 980 Doctoral Practicum (3) A. Prerequisite: Admission to the doctoral program.
+A supervised doctoral-level practicum experience in individual, group, and/or career counseling. (variable credit 1 - 3 hours)

+COU 981 Doctoral Internship (3) A. Prerequisite: Admission to the doctoral program.
 A 600 hour internship to include professional work specified by CACREP standards such as Counseling; Teaching; Supervision, Research and Scholarship; and Leadership and Advocacy.
-(May be taken for variable credit from 1 6 hours)
+(May be taken for variable credit from 1 - 6 hours)

-CRJ-Criminal Justice Dr. Victor E. Kappeler, Chair Dr. Peter Kraska, Graduate Coordinator
+COU 986 Advanced Clinical Supervision (3)

+A. Prerequisite: Admission to the doctoral program.

+Advanced, integrative study of theories, models, and current issues in clinical supervision.

+COU 987 Supervision of Counseling Practicum (3) A. Prerequisite: Admission to the doctoral program.
+Supervised practice of supervision of doctoral level counseling practicum students.

+CRJ-Criminal Justice Dr. Dawn L. Rothe, Chair Dr. Scott Hunt, Graduate Coordinator examination of the criminal justice and crime control apparatus.
+Includes a review of the assumptions, theories, research, and normative orientations that underlie and drive criminal justice thinking and practice.

-- CRJ 800 Advanced Criminal Justice Studies.
+CRJ 800 Advanced Criminal Justice Studies.
 (3) A. An orientation to our field of study as well as an examination of the criminal justice and crime control apparatus.
-Includes a review of the assumptions, theories, research, and normative orientations that underlie and - research, and normative orientations that underlie and drive criminal justice thinking and practice.
+Includes a raview of the assumptions, theories.

 CRJ 801 History of Criminal Justice.
-(3)

-A. An examination of the historical development of the criminal justice system. - CRJ 802 Violence Against Women (3) A.
+(3) A. An examination of the historical development of the criminal justice system.

+CRJ 802 Violence Against Women (3) A.